hubertkolcz/NoiseVsRandomness/presentations/COMPREHENSIVE_SPEECH_QUESTIS_20MIN.md

 **[Our Scientific Contribution - Precise Framing]**

 > "Our contribution is developing and validating a machine learning framework for analyzing quantum RNG noise characteristics through entropy monitoring, hardware metric correlation—specifically gate fidelity and Bell correlation—and statistical fingerprinting.
-We follow a rigorous two-phase methodology: Phase one used three real IBMQ quantum simulators with realistic noise profiles, achieving 59.42% classification accuracy—verified across 4 independent runs with mean 57.21%—but insufficient statistical power with only one degree of freedom.
+We follow a rigorous two-phase methodology: Phase one used N=3 quantum devices (2 real QPUs: Rigetti Aspen-M-3 and IonQ Aria-1, plus 1 IBM Qiskit simulator with realistic noise profiles), achieving 59.42% classification accuracy—verified across 4 independent runs with mean 57.21%—but insufficient statistical power with only one degree of freedom.
 Phase two validated our methods on 30 synthetic devices with controlled bias levels, providing 28 degrees of freedom and proper statistical power."

 **[Critical Scientific Integrity]**